panchal2002/Nutrition-Assistant/README.md

     pip install -r requirements.txt
     ```

--   `Fruits_Vegetable_Classification.py` is the main Python file of Streamlit Web-Application.
+-   `1_🏠_Home.py` is the main Python file of Streamlit Web-Application.
 -   `Fruit_Veg_Classification_Mobilenet.ipynb` is the Notebook file of the Training
--   Dataset that I have used is [Fruit and Vegetable Image Recognition](https://www.kaggle.com/kritikseth/fruit-and-vegetable-image-recognition).
+-   Dataset that we have used is [Fruit and Vegetable Image Recognition](https://www.kaggle.com/kritikseth/fruit-and-vegetable-image-recognition).
 -   To run app, write following command in CMD. or use any IDE.

     ```